CompuTec/computec-docs/docs/processforce/user-guide/quality-control/automatic-creation-of-quality-control-documents.md

 # Automatic Creation of Quality Control Documents

-Efficient quality control (QC) processes are essential for maintaining product standards and ensuring compliance.
+Efficient Quality Control (QC) processes are essential for maintaining product standards and ensuring compliance.
 To simplify this, you can automate the creation of Quality Control documents based on predefined conditions.
 This guide outlines the prerequisites, setup, and usage of the automatic QC document creation feature.

 ---

 ## Prerequisites

-To enable automatic QC document creation, follow these steps:
+To enable automatic Quality Control (QC) document creation, follow these steps:

-1. **Check the related checkbox in General Settings**: Navigate to the General Settings and check the option for automatic QC test document creation.
+1. **Check the related checkbox in General Settings**: Navigate to the General Settings and check the option for automatic Quality Control (QC) test document creation.

         :::info Path
                 Administration → System Initialization → General Settings → ProcessForce tab → QC tab